EMDR Therapy in Oregon

 But EMDR Goes Deeper

-Instead of just talking about the problem, EMDR helps your brain reprocess the memory itself—so it no longer causes the same emotional pain, body tension, or mental looping.
+Instead of just talking about the problem, EMDR Therapy helps your brain reprocess the memory itself—so it no longer causes the same emotional pain, body tension, or mental looping.

 Think of it as healing the root, not just trimming the branches.